citiususc/calendula/FAQ.md

 #### What data does Calendula collect?

-Calendula doesn't collect any personal information, which is required when adding your list of medications.
+Calendula doesn't collect any personal information
-How do I check my daily schedule on Calendula?
-Click the *icon at the top right corner of the home screen*; this would display a 24-hour schedule for your medications.

 #### Does Calendula have access to my mobile data?